 See the entire recipe here – Homemade Gravy.

-How To Store Leftover Pork Loin
+How To Store Leftovers

 If you are lucky enough to have leftovers, store them in an airtight container in the fridge for up to 5 days.

-Leftover fall apart pork loin is so versatile!
-I think it’s perfect in a pot pie, but it also makes a wonderful meat sandwich for an easy meal with some mayo and tomato between bread!
-It also makes great enchiladas… All you have to do is saute onion and celery, add some cumin, cheese, and tortillas!
-The possibilities are endless!
+Leftover pork loin is so versatile!
+I think it's perfect in a pot pie, but it also makes a wonderful meat sandwich for an easy meal with some mayo and tomato between bread!

 Pork Loin vs Pork Shoulder Roast

-Pork Loin and pork shoulder roasts are two very different cuts of meat, and so you need to cook them differently to get them fall-apart tender. pork loin has less fat, and is a dryer cut so you must cook it with moisture, hence the cream of mushroom soup!
-Pork shoulder roasts can be roasted in the oven or crockpot without added moisture and after a long slow and low roast, it will also fall apart!
-Both of these cuts make great pulled pork, they just have to be cooked differently.
+Pork Loin and pork shoulder roasts are two very different cuts of meat, and so you need to cook them differently to get them fall-apart tender.
+First, pork loin has less fat, and is a dryer cut so you must cook it with moisture, hence the cream of mushroom soup!

-Pork Safety –
+Pork Safety

 Oh, this looks so good.
 I have the hardest time with different meat cuts and knowing what to do with them!
 I grew up with basically hamburger meat haha, so my whole adulthood has been experimenting with different meat cuts and figuring out how to cook them!
 This is a great resource for me, thanks!